A 3-minute daily practice for self-worth · iPhone

 - You’ve started a journal three times and quit by day four.

 None of that means something is wrong with you.
 It means you’ve been handed the wrong tools.
-Repeating things you don’t believe, and streaks that punish you for a hard day, don’t work for this, and they can quietly make it worse.
+Repeating things you don’t believe, and streaks that punish you for a hard day, don’t work for this.

 The difference